Playing Dungeons & Dragons for the first time can be nerve-racking. However, it can also be incredibly rewarding!

 Rather than fighting the enemies head-on, you might be able to sneak behind them and knock over the giant statue, crushing them.
 But you'd only know that the statue was there if you were paying attention to the DM!

 4. Don't Mess With Anyone Else's Fun

-Dungeons & Dragons isn’t a competitive game.
-You and your friends (or strangers in some cases) are trying to tell a collaborative story.
-As such, it’s generally frowned upon to mess with the other player’s fun.
-Can you technically attack your party members?
-Yes, but that doesn’t mean you should.
 Does the game allow you to steal items from your party with the right roll of the dice?
-Yes, but doing so would be a jerk move that isn’t really in the spirit of working for a party.
+Sure.
+But doing so would be a jerk move that isn't really in the spirit of D&D.

 5. Don't Be Too Slow

-That doesn't mean you can't strategize and play tactically.
-It just means that you should be considerate of other players and the fact that they're waiting for their turn.
-You’ll get a feel for the flow of your particular group as you play, but if you find other players are acting quickly, try not to break the flow of play.
+Of course, that doesn't mean you can't take time to strategize and play tactically.
+It just means that you should be considerate of other players and the fact that they're waiting for their turns.

 If you have a big decision to make, they'll understand.
 Just don't take five minutes on trivial or minor choices.